• Skip to main content

 Lynn Woll

-I grew up sewing, embroidery and making things with my mom and sisters, there was always some kind of creative project going on around the Hand house!
-Our mother was such a creative spirit.
-She went to fashion design school and could draft patterns.
+I grew up sewing, hand stitching, and making all sorts of things with my mom and sisters.
+There were always creative projects going on around the Hand house!
+Our mother was a creative spirit.
+She went to fashion design school and drafted patterns.

-We grew up in Iran and she made all of our clothes, even our Dad’s button down color work shirts!
-The house was decorated with homemade decorations for every holiday — yes, every one anyone could ever think about.
+We grew up in Iran and she made all of our clothes, even our Dad’s button-down collar work shirts!
+The house was decorated with homemade decorations for every holiday — yes, every holiday anyone could ever think about.
 I learned about building a stash from my mom – you never know when you might need that!

 Here’s more about me:

-I have a lot of UFOs and probably have at least 10 active projects going at once.
+I have a lot of UFOs and probably have at least 10 active projects (or more!) going at once.

 Thanks to some awesome mentors and friends, I now make almost all of my own clothes — they fit better than store bought, and I can get what I want.
 Some are pretty boring, because I like to show off great necklaces that I’ve bought or made.

-I have surrounded myself with creative and amazing women who are willing to share their experiences and learnings.
+I have surround myself with creative and amazing women who are willing to share their experiences and learnings.
 They encourage and support my creations.

 My studio is generally a mess.
 I love to organize — that is when I rediscover my collections and get inspired again — and probably start another new project!
 Then the mess starts again.